NuclearTalent/MachineLearningECT/README.md

 - _Monday_	Linear Regression and intro to statistical data analysis
 - _Tuesday_	Logistic Regression and classification problems, intro to gradient methods
-- _Wednesday_	More on gradient methods and decision trees
-- _Thursday_	Decision Trees, Random Forests and Support vector machines
+- _Wednesday_	Decision Trees, Random Forests and Support vector machines
+- _Thursday_	Basics of Neural Networks
 - _Friday_	Discussion of nuclear experiments and how to analyze data, presentation of simulated data from Active-Target Time-Projection Chamber (AT-TPC)

 ### Week 2

-- _Monday_	Nuclear experiments from AT-TPC and begin Neural Networks
+- _Monday_	Neural Networks and Deeep Learning
 - _Tuesday_	From Neural Networks to Convolutional Neural Networks and how to analyze experiment (classification of events and real data)
 - _Wednesday_	Analyzing data and recurrent neural networks
 - _Thursday_	Autoencoders and reinforcement learning
-- _Friday_	Beta-decay experiments, how to analyze various events

-### Week 3

-- _Monday_	Beta-decay experiments and deep learning, simulated and real data
-- _Tuesday_	Solving many-body problems with Neural Networks
-- _Wednesday_	Boltzmann Machines and many-body problems
-- _Thursday_	Introduction to exploratory data analysis and unsupervised learning, clustering and dimension reduction
-- _Friday_	Future directions in machine learning and summary of course
+- _Friday_	Beta-decay experiments, how to analyze various events.
+Future directions in machine learning and summary of course.

 ## Teaching
-The course will be taught as an intensive course of duration of three weeks, with a total time of 45 h of lectures, 45 h of exercises and a final assignment of 2 weeks of work.
-The total load will be approximately 160-170 hours, corresponding to 7 ECTS in Europe.
+The course will be taught as an online intensive course of duration of two weeks, with a total time of 20 h of lectures and 10 h of exercises, questions and answers.
+Videos and digital learning material will be made available one week before the course begins.
+It is possible to work on a final assignment of 2 weeks of work.
+The total load will be approximately 80 hours, corresponding to 5 ECTS in Europe.
 The final assignment will be graded with marks A, B, C, D, E and failed for Master students and passed/not passed for PhD students.
 A course certificate will be issued for students requiring it from the University of Trento.

+The registration link is at https://www.ectstar.eu/node/4472

 The organization of a typical course day is as follows:

 _Time	and Activity_
-- 9am-12pm	Lectures, project relevant information and directed exercises
+- 2pm-4pm	(Central European time=CET) Lectures, project relevant information and directed exercises
-- 12pm-2pm	Lunch
-- 2pm-6pm	Computational projects, exercises and hands-on sessions
+- 5pm-6pm	(CET) Questions and answers, Computational projects, exercises and hands-on sessions
-- 6pm-7pm	Wrap-up of the day and eventual student presentations

 ## Teachers and organizers
 The teachers and organizers are